eladkarako/exiftool-source/README.md

          with OEM software which may be very inflexible about the information it expects to find in the maker notes.

-         3) Changes to PDF files are reversible because the original information is never actually deleted from the file.
+         3) Changes to PDF files by ExifTool are reversible (by deleting the update with "-PDF-update:all=") because the original information is never actually deleted from the file.
 So ExifTool alone may not be used to securely edit metadata in PDF files.

          4) Specifying "-GROUP:all=" deletes the entire group as a block only if a single family 0 or 1 group is specified.
 Otherwise all